WheelyCatStudios/torte/CONTRIBUTING.md

 Undefined at the moment

 ### Conventions
-- Name your branches something descriptive
+- Name your branches & commits something descriptive
 - Link PRs to the issues they close
 - Test before you push